Q: What sets us apart? Ever heard of the 4 way business test?

 Q: How long does it take to get certified?

 A: Certification can take as little as a long weekend depending on the course selected.
-Our typical open water class meets over two weekends covering homework and classroom work.
-We then have you complete the confined open water and then the open water dives on Saturday and Sunday.
+Our typical open water class meets over two weekends covering homework and classroom work with e-learning being the most selected method of completing the academics.
+E-learning takes between 12 and 20 hours of self-study.
+After the academics you are then ready for the confined open water and then the open water dives normally done in three consecutive days.

 Q: I have a medical condition.
 Is it safe for me to scuba dive?